salrashid123/gcpcompat-aws/README.md

 #### AWS

+There are two types of AWS creds this repo demonstrates:

+- Manual Exchange:
+  In this you manually do all the steps of exchanging `AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY` for a federated token and then finally use that token

+- Automatic Exchange
+  In this you use the google cloud client libraries to do all the heavy lifting.
+This is the recommended approach

+>> It is recommended to do the manual first just to understand this capability and then move onto the automatic

+#### Manual Exchange

 On the AWS side, you need to configure a user, then allow it to `AssumeRole` to derive a short-term token.
 You do not need to go the extra step to assumeRole but this example shows best-practices for short-lived tokens.